uzorgame/Converter/privacy-policy/privacy-policy.md

 Last updated: November 2025

 This Privacy Policy explains how the mobile app Currency Converter handles information.
 The app does not require you to create an account, and we do not upload any of your data to our own servers.
-All settings and preferences stay locally on your device.
+All settings and preferences are stored locally on your device.

-1) What data we process
+1) What data is processed

 We do not directly collect personal data.

-However, the app uses Google AdMob for advertising.
+We don’t ask for your name, email, phone number, contacts, precise location, and we don’t run our own analytics servers.

+Advertising (Google AdMob)

-Google and its partners may process:
+For ad delivery, measurement, fraud-prevention and abuse detection, Google and its ad partners may process:

-device and app information (model, OS version)
+device and app information (OS version, model)

-advertising identifiers (e.g., Google Advertising ID)
+advertising identifiers (e.g. Google Advertising ID)

 IP address and coarse location

 ad interactions (views, clicks, rewards)

-Data processing by Google depends on your consent and device settings.
+Ad personalization depends on your consent and device settings.
-If you decline personalized ads, Google will show non-personalized ads.
+If you decline personalized ads, we request non-personalized ads.

-For more details, see Google’s privacy policies.
+Google may still process limited data to combat fraud and measure delivery.

+See Google’s policies for details.

 2) How the app works

-No user accounts
+No accounts

-No login

 No cloud storage

+No gameplay data uploads

 No analytics servers

-Everything stays on your device
+Everything happens locally on your device.

-3) Children’s Privacy
+3) Children’s privacy

-The app is not directed at children under 13.
+This app is not directed at children under 13.
-If you are a parent and believe your child interacted with the app improperly, contact us.
+If you believe a child has interacted with the app improperly, please contact us.

 4) Contact

-If you have any questions, contact us at: uzorplay@gmail.com
+If you have questions about this Privacy Policy, contact us at:

+uzorplay@gmail.com